HL7/cql/input/pages/03-developersguide.md

 #### Directives

-> Directives were introduced in CQL 2.0, and are trial-use {: .note-info}
+> Directives were introduced in CQL 2.0, and are trial-use.
+For a complete list of changes, see the [Change Log](changes.html).
+{: .note-info}

 Each library may include any number of _directives_ at the very beginning of the library (before the library declaration).
 Directives are a common mechanism to support providing additional contextual information for a library, as well as provide pre-processing opportunities.
 Directives can be thought of as parameters to the language processing application.